 Braces are the most common treatment for teeth straightening, whether metal or ceramic brackets fixed to the teeth, or clear aligners that straighten teeth without it being so obvious.
 If you’re considering at-home invisible aligner braces like SmileDirectClub, don’t forget to check whether you’re a suitable candidate with their free Smile Assessment.

-There are also several brands of home teeth straightening kit in the US.
-These can be tempting because they are quite cheap compared to visiting a dentist for braces, but approach with caution because of the risks of not involving a dental professional at all stages of your treatment.
 If you can believe it, some people even try homemade braces to straighten teeth.
 Please don’t try this as you can damage your teeth and jaw, and make your problem worse.

 Veneers may be appealing because they are so quick and convenient.
 Remember they are not truly straightening the teeth – just masking the problem.
 You need to consider the longer-term cost and inconvenience of replacing them when they fail.